 1Current policy in the projections is based on current law, but includes extension of certain policies that expire under current law but are routinely extended or otherwise expected to continue.
 (Back to Content)

 3The PPACA refers to P.L.
 111-148, as amended by P.L.
 111-152.
-The PPACA expands health insurance coverage, provides health insurance subsidies for low-income individuals and families, includes many measures designed to reduce health care cost growth, and significantly reduces Medicare payment rates relative to the rates that would have occurred in the absence of the ACA.
-(See Note 22 and the Required Supplementary Information section of the Financial Report, and the 2019 Medicare Trustees Report for more information).
+The PPACA expands health insurance coverage, provides health insurance subsidies for low-income individuals and families, includes many measures designed to reduce health care cost growth, and significantly reduces Medicare payment rates relative to the rates that would have occurred in the absence of the PPACA.
+(See Note 23 and the RSI section of the Financial Report, and the 2020 Medicare Trustees’ Report for additional information).
 (Back to Content)

 - A Message from the Secretary of the Treasury - PDF version